 Love is a choice as much as it is a feeling or a decision.
 Those who give love receive love.
-This month we have seen research talking about conflict resolution and conflict recovery in terms of lasting romantic relationships.
+Recently we have seen research talking about conflict resolution and conflict recovery in terms of lasting romantic relationships.
 Each of the studies had me rethinking the work of Elizabeth Schoenfeld, a researcher at the University of Texas, Austin, who revealed that men and woman show love through affection – but that each takes a different tact.

 Wives did so “by enacting fewer negative or antagonistic behaviors, husbands showed love by initiating sex, sharing leisure activities, and doing household work together with their wives.”
 Love Knows No Gender Difference - Health Information – Brigham and Women’s Hospital.